A Dangerous Furnace Problem that Can’t Be Ignored

 - Water on the floor (that’s not the result of a condensation issue)

 However, you could have a crack and never be able to see it.
 Often when a heat exchanger is cracked, that crack cannot be detected with merely a visible inspection.
 Special tools and devices are able to detect cracks that a homeowner wouldn’t be able to see otherwise.

-At Fenix Heating & Cooling, we use a combustion analyzer to fully check for any cracks in your heating unit.
+At Fenix Heating & Cooling in Wichita, we use a combustion analyzer to fully check for any cracks in your heating unit.
 A combustion analyzer provides oxygen and carbon monoxide readings to determine if there is any leak of any scale.
 Using this tool, we can confirm if there is a problem.
 And if there’s not, you can avoid unnecessary repairs.
 Contact us online or call us at (316) 945-4842 and we will send one of our heating and cooling technicians out to accurately test your unit for cracks.

 Does It Always Require Repair?